nathenharvey/local-chef-development/README.md

   * cowsay
   * fortune-mod
   * sl
-1. move to the apache cookbook included in this repo
+1. move to the apache cookbook included in this repo (`cd chef-repo/cookbooks/apache`)
-1. kitchen test
+1. `kitchen test`